bkmo/webapp-manager/README.md

 How to open links in my main browser?
 -------------------------------------

-Firefox opens externals links in your default browser using `xdg-open`.
-This is achieved through an extension that comes pre-installed called "WebApp Manager - Open URLs external"
+Firefox opens externals links in new tabs, or copy link and paste it to your default browser.

 Chromium and Chrome WebApps open external links in the default browser.